LovaTahina/fpgrowth/README.md

 I am very happy to share you a C++ stand-alone library for FP-Growth algorithm.

 As you should know, FP-growth is one of the very efficient method for mining frequent patterns in Data Mining.
-I just want to remind you can apply this method with transactions as input ant it outputs frequent patterns in a FP-tree data structure.
+I just want to remind that you can apply this method with transactions as input and it outputs frequent patterns in a FP-tree data structure.

 My library is design to allow you to manage with any kind of data type: integer, character, string, ... as it uses template programming.
 You can use it witout any problem, indeed you just need to define and load transactions and the library will furnish you the FP-tree corresponding to your data.